VictorManhani/demo-aggregator/README.md

 - Enter in project directory with ``` cd demo-aggregator ```

+- Open Anypoint Studio

 - Import project at Anypoint Studio

-- At Anypoint Studio, run the project
+- Run the project

+- Search http://localhost:8081/index to enter at Leilão Page